apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Stock futures are little changed ahead of final Fed meeting of 2023: Live updates**
+**GTA 6 fan reimagines trailer for Switch port using PlayStation 1 graphics**

-You can read more about it [here](https://www.cnbc.com/2023/12/10/stock-market-today-live-updates.html).
+You can read more about it [here](https://www.dexerto.com/gta/gta-6-fan-reimagines-trailer-for-switch-port-using-playstation-1-graphics-2424559/).

 ## Requirements
 - Python 3.8